TO THE MEMBERS OF PURSHOTTAM INVESTOFIN LIMITED Report on the Audit of the StandaloneFinancial Statements Opinion

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-c) The Balance Sheet Statement of Profit and Loss and Cash Flow Statement dealt withby this Report are in agreement with thebooks of account.
+c) The Balance Sheet the Statement of Profit and Loss including Statement of Changesin Equity and the Statement of Cash Flow dealt with by this Report are in agreement withthe relevant books of account.

 "Annexure A" to the Auditors' Report

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

 We have audited the internal financial controls over financial reporting of PurshottamInvestofin Limited ("the Company") as of 31st March 2020 in conjunction withour audit of the financial statements of the Company for the year ended on that date.

 The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls over Financial